Tillakaratne Dilshan: Post-World Cup

 On 26 July 2015, Dilshan passed 10,000 ODI runs during the fifth ODI against Pakistan at Hambantota.
 With this, he became the fourth Sri Lankan and eleventh overall to achieve the milestone.

 Dilshan was the second person after Sanath Jayasuriya to score more than 4000 ODI runs after the age of 35 and surpassed Jayasuriya's record of 4,142 runs in 2015.
 Until retirement, Dilshan has scored 4,674 ODI runs after the age of 35, most by a player.

 On 9 November 2015, Dilshan became the highest run scorer for Sri Lanka in Twenty20 Internationals passing 1,493 runs of Mahela Jayawardena.
-With this feat, Dilshan also became the first Sri Lankan and third overall to pass 1,500 T20I runs, milestone achieved after Brendan McCullum, and JP Duminy.
+With this feat, Dilshan also became the first Sri Lankan and third overall to pass 1,500 T20I runs, milestone achieved after Brendon McCullum, and JP Duminy.
 Until his retirement, he was only behind McCullum by runs in T20Is.

 During the third ODI against New Zealand on 31 December 2015, Dilshan smashed 91 runs to reach another milestone in his career.
 Dilshan surpassed 1202 runs by Jayasuriya as most runs by an opening batsman for Sri Lanka in a calendar year.
 Dilshan scored 1207 runs in the year 2015 with 4 hundreds and 6 fifties.

 Dilshan finished 2015 ODI arena as the highest ODI run scorer for Sri Lanka and third highest of all-time list.
 During 25 ODIs played in 2015, Dilshan scored 1,207 runs with the average of 52.47 and strike rate of 90.75.
 The veteran of 39 years of age, Dilshan showcased incredible all-around ability and had no mercy for the bowlers for all nations, got 4 hundreds and 6 fifties.
 Until retirement in August, Dilshan has surpassed more than 800 runs each in four consecutive years from 2012 to 2015.
 For his performances in 2015, he was named in the World ODI XI by ICC.

 Dilshan was not totally successful in 2016 Asia Cup, where Sri Lanka lost to Bangladesh and India lost the way to the finals.
 On 4 March 2016, against Pakistan, Dilshan reached another milestone by hitting 200 fours in all twenty20 internationals and the first player to break 200 fours in T20Is.

 Dilshan's consistency as the leading run scorer for Sri Lanka in Twenty20 cricket proved in the 2016 ICC World Twenty20, when he scored unbeaten 83 runs against Afghanistan in a pool match.
 The innings reached by Afghanistan was 153 and, Dilshan started the innings with showers of four and sixes in a consecutive manner in first six overs.
 Sri Lanka reached the winning moment in the 19th over with 6 wickets in hand, courtesy of man of the match performance by Dilshan.
 After that innings, in rest of the pool matches against West Indies and England, Dilshan got out by poor umpire decisions and Sri Lanka eliminated from the first round.
 Dilshan finished his last international major event as the highest scorer for Sri Lanka with 133 runs at an average of 44.33.